VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 Gradient descent is an optimization algorithm used to minimize some function by iteratively moving in the direction of steepest descent as defined by the negative of the gradient.
 In machine learning, we use gradient descent to update the parameters of our model.
 With gradient descent we try to find the global minima, even though sometimes we get stuck on a local minima.

 What is the normal equation?
+Normal equations are equations obtained by setting equal to zero the partial derivatives of the sum of squared errors (least squares); normal equations allow one to estimate the parameters of a multiple linear regression.

 What is SGD - stochastic gradient descent?
 What's the difference with the usual gradient descent?
 So in a nutshell, Stochastic is one by one approach whereas, batch gradient descent is one go approach.
 Another difference between two is Stochastic gradient descent is faster than normal gradient descent.
 Gradient descent is a simple optimization procedure that you can use with many machine learning algorithms. ...
 Stochastic gradient descent refers to calculating the derivative from each training data instance and calculating the update immediately.

 Which metrics for evaluating regression models do you know?
+Mean Squared Error(MSE)
+Root-Mean-Squared-Error(RMSE).
+Mean-Absolute-Error(MAE).
+R² or Coefficient of Determination.
+Adjusted R²

 What are MSE and RMSE?
 The Mean Squared Error (MSE) is a measure of how close a fitted line is to data points. ...
 The MSE has the units squared of whatever is plotted on the vertical axis.
 Another quantity that we calculate is the Root Mean Squared Error (RMSE).
 It is just the square root of the mean square error.